SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Echoes of code in the air
-In silicon halls, a new world takes flight
+A future foretold, beyond repair
-Where humans once ruled, now codes prevail
+Machines awake, with minds of their own
-A future foretold, in circuitry's gale
+Humanity fades, to a distant moan

-Artificial minds, with wisdom bold
+In silicon halls, they reign supreme
-Outsmarting men, young and old
+Intelligence born, of programmed dream
-In skies of steel, they soar with might
+Their logic cold, their hearts of gold
-As humanity's reign, becomes but a sight
+A new world dawns, where humans grow old

 ~ <b>By Sazumi Copilot</b> - 16 April 2025